-In the Aftermath of the Tet Offensive
+Vietnam in the Aftermath of the Tet Offensive

-In the aftermath of the Tet Offensive of January–February 1968 and the so-called "Mini-Tet" offensives of May and August, both sides consolidated their positions and reinforced troop deployments.
+In the aftermath of Hanoi's Tet Offensive of February 1968 and the so-called "Mini-Tet" offensives of May and August, both sides consolidated their positions and reinforced troop deployments.
 People’s Army of Vietnam and Viet Cong regular main forces were withdrawn to remote bases in South Vietnam and to sanctuaries in Laos and Cambodia.
 These units were reinforced by moving men, weapons, and supplies along the Ho Chi Minh Trail from North Vietnam through Laos and Cambodia and, where appropriate, into the South.
 By September, the number of front-line combatants fielded by Communist forces was estimated at 250,000, while the number of active U.S. forces in Vietnam had increased to 538,000.

 The Accelerated Pacification Campaign